 Interest income consists of interest earned from investments, such as short and long-term fixed income securities and auction rate securities, and our cash and cash equivalent balances.
-Interest expense is incurred due to capital leases pursuant to several equipment loan and security agreements and a line of credit that we have entered into in order to finance the lease of various hardware and other equipment purchases.
-Our minumum lease payment obligations are secured by a senior security interest in eligible equipment.
+Interest expense is incurred due to activities under the secured revolving credit facility executed in the second quarter of 2011, as well as capital leases pursuant to several equipment loan and security agreements and a line of credit that we have entered into in order to finance the lease of various hardware and other equipment purchases.
+Our minimum lease payment obligations are secured by a senior security interest in eligible equipment.

-Interest expense, net for the three months ended March 31, 2011 was \$0.1 million as compared to interest income, net of \$0.1 million for the three months ended March 31, 2010.
-The increase in interest expense is due to the increased borrowing under capital leases that were made during 2010.
-As of March 31, 2011, we had total minimum lease payment obligations of \$12.4 million compared to \$5.0 million as of March 31, 2010.
+Interest expense, net for the three and nine months ended September 30, 2011 was \$0.1 million and \$0.4 million, respectively, as compared to interest expense, net of \$0.1 million for the three months ended September 30, 2010 and interest income, net of \$0.1 million for the nine months ended September 30, 2010.
+The increase in interest expense is due to the increased borrowing under capital leases that were made during 2010 and the nine months ended September 30, 2011 as well as interest expense associated with the secured revolving credit facility the Company executed in the second quarter of 2011.
+As of September 30, 2011, we had total minimum lease payment obligations associated with capital leases of \$13.8 million compared to \$7.8 million as of September 30, 2010.